BIOL 312 Evolution

 This course covers the science of evolutionary biology, including population genetics, microevolution, speciation, phylogenetics and macroevolution.
 The content and methods of modern research in evolutionary biology are emphasized; student read primary source scientific literature.
 Lab activities include field investigations, lab experiments, and computer modeling.
-Intended for biology and life sciences teaching majors.
+Intended for biology, environmental science and life sciences teaching majors.

 - Apply this experience with research methods in evolutionary biology at the level necessary for success in senior undergraduate research.